-Evidence is considered "demonstrative" if it demonstrates or illustrates the testimony of a witness.
-It is admissible when it fairly and accurately reflects the witness's testimony and is otherwise unobjectionable.
-Maps, diagrams of a crime scene, charts and graphs that illustrate profits and losses are examples of demonstrative evidence.
+Demonstrative evidence, usually charts and diagrams, demonstrate or illustrate the testimony of a witness.
+It's admissible when it fairly and accurately reflects the witness's testimony and is more probative than prejudicial.
+Maps, diagrams of a crime scene, charts and graphs that illustrate physical or financial injury to a plaintiff are examples of demonstrative evidence.
 Witnesses create and use demonstrative evidence at trial, and opposing counsel may use the same evidence to prove contrary positions.

 The production of documents at trial is documentary evidence which is presented to prove or disprove certain allegations at trial.
 These documents can be from a vast number of sources from diaries, letters, contracts, newspapers, and any other type of document that you can think of.
 There are restrictions and qualifications for using documents at trial as there is a need to make sure they are authentic and trustworthy.

 When a person gets up on the stand at trial and relates something that they saw or heard, that is testimonial evidence.
 It is simply a witness giving testimony under oath about the facts of the case.